What is Xiaflex?

 You should not use Xiaflex if you are allergic to collagenase clostridium histolyticum.
 Xiaflex should not be used to treat Peyronie's disease that affects the urethra (the tube for passing urine out of your bladder).

 a bleeding or blood clotting disorder, such as hemophilia;

-FDA pregnancy category B. It is not known whether Xiaflex will harm an unborn baby.
-Tell your doctor if you are pregnant or plan to become pregnant while using this medication.
+FDA pregnancy category B. Xiaflex is not expected to harm an unborn baby.
+Tell your doctor if you are pregnant or plan to become pregnant during treatment.

 How is Xiaflex given?

 Xiaflex is injected directly into the "cord" of the affected hand or into a "plaque" of the penis.
 A healthcare provider will give you this injection.
 Follow your doctor's dosing instructions very carefully.

 You may need to wear a splint on your hand for a short time to keep your fingers straight, especially at night.
 You may also need to perform daily finger exercises.
 Follow your doctor's instructions.